Archie Hind: Fur Sadie

 The Dear Green Place had a number of reprintings over the decades, and was again reprinted in March 2008 published in conjunction with Hind's incomplete novel, Fur Sadie, as two novels in one volume.
-Hind had worked on Fur Sadie for decades without finishing it, and the manuscript was assumed to have been lost or destroyed until it was rediscovered and edited by family acquaintance, the poet, writer and artist Alasdair Gray and journalist/literary agent John Linklater.
+Hind spent considerable time on Fur Sadie without finishing it, and the manuscript was assumed to have been lost or destroyed until it was rediscovered and edited by Hind's best friend, the poet, writer and artist, Alasdair Gray and journalist/literary agent John Linklater.

 Originally titled Für Sadie, because Hind was influenced by Beethoven's piece Für Elise, the umlaut was later dropped to reflect Glasgow dialect.
-The story centers around the character of Sadie, a housewife in the Parkhead district of Glasgow who rediscovers her childhood love for the piano as a means of escaping her middle-aged misery.
+The story centers around the character of Sadie, a housewife in the Parkhead district of Glasgow who rediscovers her childhood love for the piano.

 Personal life

 Archie Hind was survived by his wife of 56 years, Eleanor (née Slane), sons Callum and Martin, and daughters Sheila and Helen.
 A third son, Gavin, died in a road accident in 1976 at the age of 23.
 Hind also had a number of grandchildren and great grandchildren.

 The family also had a strong interest in political action tied into their working-class roots; Hind was often referred to as "Trotsky" due to his Socialist beliefs.